bocan/my-aws-eks/README.md

 * I'd like to security scan all this somehow.
 * I wanted to use Launch Templates instead of Launch Configs - but there seems to be a bug in the EKS terraform modules where it's ignoring the Spot configuration.
 * Testing Framework?
+* Encryped Logs - I couldn't make it work at first.
+Need to revisit this.